naaaahTheDev/DoodleDB/README.md

-`dataArrayName` (string): The name of the array in which the dataset is located.
+`dataCollectionName` (string): The name of the collection in which the dataset is located.